-Businesses of all sizes have learned by now that social media is an essential marketing tool in today's tech-driven environment.
-Most companies have Facebook and Twitter accounts, and many have even joined Instagram, Pinterest and Tumblr to reach an even wider audience.
+Businesses of all sizes understand social media is an essential marketing tool in today's digital world.
+Most companies have Facebook and Twitter accounts.
+Many have even signed up for Instagram, Pinterest and Tumblr to reach an even bigger audience.

 Build real customer relationships.
 Many businesses approach social media as another marketing channel for self-promotion and don't always respond when customers comment on their posts or tweet at them.
 Use your Facebook and Twitter accounts as an opportunity to build real relationships with your customers by engaging in conversation.

 Use a hashtag.
 Rosado explains that a specific hashtag helps to search concerns under the hashtag.
 That way, everything is organized and it's easy to navigate.
 Plus, you can add more original information and curate content to the hashtag as well.